-- (b) Other credit-generating activities such as thesis or dissertation supervision, directed independent studies, supervised teaching or research, or supervision of student interns, as well as research or service activities, may be offered during the summer term for mutually agreed-to compensation for that specific activity separate from the compensation provided for any summer instructional assignment. - (c) The University also reserves the right to employ faculty over the summer period for non-teaching duties, for agreed upon times and at a rate not below the faculty member's standard daily rate of pay. - 7.11 Considerations in Assignment for the Academic Professionals.
+- (a) A faculty member's summer employment contract shall specify the compensation provided for the appointment. - (1) For each credit hour assigned to be taught during the summer, the faculty member shall receive 4.167% of the faculty member's academic year rate of pay. - (2) The University may choose to offer, and the faculty member may choose to accept, higher compensation than that described in the previous section. - (b) Other credit-generating activities such as thesis or dissertation supervision, directed independent studies, supervised teaching or research, or supervision of student interns, as well as research or service activities, may be offered during the summer term for mutually agreed-to compensation for that specific activity separate from the compensation provided for any summer instructional assignment. - (c) The University also reserves the right to employ faculty over the summer period for non-teaching duties, for agreed upon times and at a rate not below the faculty member's standard daily rate of pay. - 7.11 Considerations in Assignment for the Academic Professionals.
 A work week for academic professionals will consist of a minimum of forty (40) hours.
-The University and UFF recognize that professional obligations undertaken by academic professionals will often require more than that minimum. - (a) Subject to the provisions of this Agreement, the University has the right to determine the type of duties and responsibilities that comprise the professional obligation of an academic professional. - (b) In making assignments or adjustments to assignments, the University shall consider the needs of the unit and such non-teaching academic professionals' preferences, qualifications and experiences, and professional development interests.
+The University and UFF recognize that professional obligations undertaken by academic professionals will often require more than that minimum. - (a) Subject to the provisions of this Agreement, the University has the right to determine the type of duties and responsibilities that comprise the professional obligation of an academic professional. - (b) In making assignments or adjustments to assignments, the University shall consider the needs of the university and operational unit and the non-teaching academic professionals' preferences, qualifications and experiences, and professional development interests.